 - 2 large packages (24 oz to 32 oz total weight) extra wide egg noodles

-Set sufficient water to boil in accordance with the package directions of the noodles.
+Set sufficient water to boil following the package directions for the noodles.
 A large pinch of course salt may be added to speed boiling and help flavor the noodles.
 Heat a large skillet (12 to 14 inch) and add the oil.
-Immediately place the brats into the oil and begin to move them around to completely brown them.
+Immediately place the brats into the oil and move them around to brown them completely.
 This should take about ten minutes.
-Remove the brats from the pan and allow to rest at least five minutes.
-Check the water and when appropriate add the noodles.
-After the brats have rested, slice them into 1/2 inch pieces and set aside for later use.
-Add the onions to the skillet and reduce the heat slightly to a medium high.
-Allow the onions to just begin to turn clear then add the mushrooms.
+Remove the brats from the pan and allow them to rest for at least five minutes.
+Check the water, and when appropriate, add the noodles.
+After the brats have rested, slice them into 1/2-inch pieces and set them aside for later use.
+Add the onions to the skillet and reduce the heat slightly to medium-high.
+Allow the onions to begin to clear, then add the mushrooms.
 Raise the heat slightly closer to high.

 The vegetables should begin to absorb the drippings from the pan.
-When this happens return the sliced brats to the pan and allow them to cook for about 5 minutes while continually stirring.
+When this happens, return the sliced brats to the pan and allow them to cook for about 5 minutes while continually stirring.
 If the pan appears to be dry additional cooking oil may be added a half tablespoon at a time.
 Add no more than one additional full tablespoon.
-Sprinkle one half the flour over the contents of the pan and add the garlic.
-Stir to combine well and to absorb the flour.
+Sprinkle half the flour over the contents of the pan and add the garlic.
+Stir to combine well and absorb the flour.
 Add the sour cream and combine well.
-Add the wine a little at a time to achieve a consistency about like a sausage gravy or a bit thinner.
+Add the wine a little at a time to achieve a consistency like a sausage gravy or a bit thinner.
 This should take about half of the wine.
-When the noodles are finished drain them well, add them to the sauce and combine well.
+When the noodles are finished, drain them well, add them to the sauce and combine well.
 Check the sauce.
-If it is too thick add a little more wine and combine.
-If too thin (doesn’t coat the noodles) sprinkle a little of the remaining flour over the dish and combine well.
+If it is too thick, add a little more wine and combine.
+If too thin (it doesn’t coat the noodles), sprinkle a little of the remaining flour over the dish and combine well.
 Do not use more flour than what was left over from the original recipe measure because too much raw flour will ruin the dish.